-In the main function, 1.) write code to declare a static array named static_array with a fixed size of 5 integers.
-Similarly, 2.) write code to dynamically allocate an array named dynamic_array that will be used to store 5 integers.
-Finally, initialize the values in both arrays to be [1, 2, 3, 4, 5].
+In the main function: 1) write code to declare a static array named static_array with a fixed size of 5 integers; 2) write code to dynamically allocate an array named dynamic_array that will be used to store 5 integers; 3) initialize the values in both arrays to be the values 1 through 5; 4) print the middle value of each array.

 int static_array[5];